viacheslav-rostovtsev/google-showcase-dire/google-showcase-v1beta1/README.md

-# Ruby Client for the Google Showcase V1beta1 API
+# Ruby Client for the Google Showcase API

-API Client library for the Google Showcase V1beta1 API
+API Client library for the Google Showcase API

-google-showcase-v1beta1 is the official client library for the Google Showcase V1beta1 API.
+google-showcase is the official client library for the Google Showcase API.

 https://github.com/googleapis/googleapis

 ## Installation

 ```
-$ gem install google-showcase-v1beta1
+$ gem install google-showcase
 ```

 ## Quick Start